 Project Overview and Purpose

-The project will specifically:
+The project specifically:

 Renovating this road will extend its lifespan and allow it to accommodate a growing level of traffic.
 The upgrades will also help prepare Winston-Salem for the Business 40 Improvement Project in 2018.
 It will close 1.1 miles of Business 40 in downtown Winston-Salem for up to two years to make major improvements.
 Much of the traffic on Business 40 will be detoured onto U.S. 52.